Wind-River/elxr-pro-cli/README.md

 The full python libaries will be imported at /usr/lib/python3/dist-packages/eaclient, you can combine the '--debug' option fur debugging.

 Please refer to https://gitlab.com/groups/elxrpro/-/issues and new a page to track the issue.

+## Project License

+The license for this project is the Apache 2.0 license.
+Text of the Apache 2.0 license and other applicable license notices can be found in the LICENSE file in the top level directory.
+Each source file should include a license notice that designates the licensing terms for the respective file.

+## Legal Notices

+All product names, logos, and brands are property of their respective owners.
+All company, product and service names used in this software are for identification purposes only.
+Wind River and VxWorks are a registered trademarks of Wind River Systems.
+Amazon and AWS are registered trademarks of the Amazon Corporation.

+Disclaimer of Warranty / No Support: Wind River does not provide support and maintenance services for this software, under Wind River’s standard Software Support and Maintenance Agreement or otherwise.
+Unless required by applicable law, Wind River provides the software (and each contributor provides its contribution) on an “AS IS” BASIS, WITHOUT WARRANTIES OF ANY KIND, either express or implied, including, without limitation, any warranties of TITLE, NONINFRINGEMENT, MERCHANTABILITY, or FITNESS FOR A PARTICULAR PURPOSE.
+You are solely responsible for determining the appropriateness of using or redistributing the software and assume ay risks associated with your exercise of permissions under the license.